p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

-## Lab 6: Change the application code and update the app
+## Lab 6: Change the application code and update the app (Optional)

 Duration: 10 minutes